-This salad can be made ahead as it only gets tastier the longer it sits — just combine the kale with the vinegar and salt, let sit (refrigerated) up to 24 hours and toss with remaining ingredients just before serving.
+This Kale, Persimmons, Pears, Salad with Spiced Cashews recipe can be made ahead as it only gets tastier the longer it sits; just combine the kale with the vinegar and salt, let sit (refrigerated) up to 24 hours and toss with remaining ingredients just before serving.
 Also, you’ll end up with more honey-spiced nuts than you need, so save the rest for a snack or a quick happy hour nibble.

 Kale, Persimmons, Pears, Salad with Spiced Cashews Recipe